The Christmas Tree (1966 film)

-The Christmas Tree is a 1966 British children's adventure film about getting a Christmas tree to a London hospital for Christmas.
-It follows their escapades such as the difficulties in getting the tree inside a public bus, on the back of a jeep, and carrying it through villages and rescuing it from a river.
-Directed by Jim Clark and written by Ed Harper and Michael Barnes, it stars William Burleigh, Kate Nicholls and Anthony Honour, with an early role for Brian Blessed as a policeman.
+The Christmas Tree is a 1966 British children's adventure film directed by Jim Clark and starring William Burleigh, Kate Nicholls and Anthony Honour, with an early film role for Brian Blessed.
+It was written by Ed Harper and Michael Barnes and produced for the Children's Film Foundation.
+A group of children take a Christmas tree to a London hospital.

 Plot

 A trio of children are given the task of transporting a Christmas tree to a London hospital for Christmas.
-They narrowly manage to get it onto a bus, much to the disdain of other passengers and then it is carried on the back of a jeep while they hitch a ride on a motorcycle.
-They carry it through rural villages, and accidentally drop it in a river, leading them to rescue it.
+They narrowly manage to get it onto a bus, much to the annoyance of other passengers and then it is carried on the back of a jeep while they hitch a ride on a motorcycle.
+They carry it through rural villages, and accidentally drop it in a river, requiring them to rescue it.
 They hitch a ride in an American car, which turns out to be driven by robbers.
-Hearing a description of them over the radio, the children disperse the stolen money out the back door window while travelling through a village, leading to their arrest.
+Hearing a description of them over the radio, the children disperse the stolen money out of the back door window while travelling through a village, leading to their arrest.
 The Christmas tree finds itself on a tank on military property, 30 miles from London before finally reaching its destination thanks to an army bus of soldiers and a truck.

 The film ends at St Vincent's Hospital with the children and a bespectacled Santa singing carols by the repaired and now well-decorated tree.